lsst-dm/dmtn-056/design.rst

     .. py:method:: makePath(tag, ref) -> Path

-        Construct the `Path` part of a :ref:`Uri`.
+        Construct the `Path` part of a :ref:`URI`.
 This is often just a storage hint since the :ref:`Datastore` will likely have to deviate from the provided path (in the case of an object-store for instance).